awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

-# Manually Install SSM Agent on Amazon EC2 Linux Instances<a name="sysman-manual-agent-install"></a>
+# Manually install SSM Agent on Amazon EC2 Linux instances<a name="sysman-manual-agent-install"></a>

 Use one of the following scripts to install SSM Agent on one of the following Linux instances\.
 + [Amazon Linux and Amazon Linux 2](#agent-install-al)